metayeti/myst.js/HOWTO.md

 - `onDone` is a callback that gets called when the tween is done executing.
 - `easef` is the easing function.
 Use one of the functions from myst.ease (myst.ease.linear, myst.ease.quadIn, myst.ease.quadOut, myst.ease.quadInOut, myst.ease.backIn or myst.ease.backOut) or substitute your own.
 Defaults to myst.ease.linear.
 - `procf` is a value post-processing pure function that takes a single number parameter and outputs a single number parameter.
 Leave undefined for no post-processing.
 You can use `Math.floor`, `Math.ceil` for this parameter.
+- `resetf` is a reset function intended for manually restoring or finalizing several nested tweens in order to prevent having the animation stuck in mid-state whenever `tween.finish()` is called on a single level.
+This function will get called whenever the tween is interrupted through `tween.finish()`.

 All but first three parameters are optional (use `null` to skip the function parameters).